 - 7.3.1 All bank accounts shall be operated in the name of the University Court or in the name of one of the University's subsidiaries or associate companies.
 The Chief Financial Officer or the Deputy Director of Finance may authorise the opening or closing of a University Bank Account in line with the existing bank mandate.
-No other staff member may open or operate bank accounts or payment facilitation accounts (such as Pay-Pal or Amazon) etc to deal with funds held by or due to the University Court. - 7.3.2 All cheques drawn and automated transfers on behalf of the University, such as BACS or CHAPS must be authorised in accordance with the Scheme of Delegation.
+No other staff member may open or operate bank accounts or payment facilitation accounts (such as PayPal or Amazon) etc to deal with funds held by or due to the University Court. - 7.3.2 All cheques drawn and automated transfers on behalf of the University, such as BACS or CHAPS must be authorised in accordance with the Scheme of Delegation.
+Any transfer or payment requests must come from a personal University email address and not a shared email address, for security reasons.
 No Standing Orders or Direct Debits should be set up against any University bank account without the prior approval of the relevant authority.